You are here

-The Graduate School authorizes the payment of resident and nonresident tuition, any learning technology fees, and the general fees with the following exceptions.
+Tuition & Fees.
+The Graduate School authorizes the payment of resident and nonresident tuition, any learning technology fees, and the general fees.

 Monthly stipend amounts indicated do not include deductions for other student fees (Student Activity, Recreational, Student Union Facility, COTA Bus Service, remaining health insurance, and Student Legal Services).
 For detailed information about fees, see the Specific Program Tuition and Fee Locator on the Registrar’s website.

 Fellows must complete and submit a Payroll Deduct Form to have these fees deducted from their stipend.